 Tel me about Active Directory Database and list the Active Directory Database files?

 Res1.log and Res2.log

-All AD changes didn’t write directly to NTDS.DIT database file, first write to EDB.Log and from log file to database, EDB.Che used to track the database update from log file, to know what changes are copied to database file.
+All AD changes didn’t write directly to NTDS.DIT database file, first write to EDB.Log and from the log file to the database, EDB.Che used to track the database update from the log file, to know what changes are copied to the database file.

 EDB.Log: EDB.Log is the transaction log file when EDB.Log is full, it is renamed to EDB Num.log where num is the increasing number starting from 1, like EDB1.Log

-Res1.log and Res2.log: Res is reserved transaction log file which provide the transaction log file enough time to shutdown if the disk didn’t have enough space
+Res1.log and Res2.log: Res is reserved transaction log file which provides the transaction log file enough time to shut down if the disk didn’t have enough space

 What RAID configuration can be used in Domain Controllers?